frederic-perez/AmE-dictionary/data/idioms.md

 __have a hankering for (something)__ To have a very strong, persistent desire or craving for something.
 __have a heart of gold__ To be very kind and generous.
 __have a heavy heart__ :dart: To have a dejected or miserable attitude or disposition; to be in a depressed or grievous state. _I’ve had a terribly heavy heart since my dog passed away._
+__have a light heart__ To have a carefree, uplifted attitude; to be in a happy or gladdened state or condition. _Though it is, of course, bittersweet to leave my friends and family behind, I have a light heart because of the amazing opportunities that await me in Europe._
 __have a look-see__ :dart: To have a very quick look or brief examination.
 __have a lump in (one’s) throat__ To have difficulty speaking as a result of feeling that one is about to cry due to an intense emotional response to something. _Though I was excited for my daughter to start her college experience, I still had a lump in my throat saying goodbye to her at the airport._
 __have a mind like a sieve__ To be exceptionally forgetful or absentminded. _I need to start getting more sleep at night, because lately I’ve had a mind like a sieve._